-Electrical burns are injuries caused by an electric current.
+Electrical burns are injuries that are caused by an electric current.
 The electric current can pass through your child's body and damage tissues or organs.
-An electric current may also jump from an electrical source to his body and burn his body.
+An electric current may also jump from an electrical source to your child and burn his or her body.

 What causes electrical burns?

-What are the signs and symptoms of electrical burns in children?
+What are the signs and symptoms of electrical burns?

-Your child's signs and symptoms will depend on where and how badly he was burned.
-Symptoms may occur right away or appear after a few months.
+Your child's signs and symptoms will depend on where and how badly he or she is burned.
+Your child may have any of the following:

-- Burns or other injuries on his skin
+- Burns or other injuries on his or her skin

 - Fast or abnormal heartbeat